greenelab/deep-review/sections/03_categorize.md

 Finally, even if data were perfectly consistent and compatible across systems, attempts to share and combine EHR data face considerable legal and ethical barriers.
-Patient privacy can severely restrict the sharing and use of EHR.
+Patient privacy can severely restrict the sharing and use of EHR [@doi:https://doi.org/10.1093/ije/dyn022].
 Here again, standards are heterogeneous and evolving but often EHR data can often not be exported or even accessed directly for research purposes without appropriate consent.
 Once again, this has the effect of making data gathering more laborious, expansive and reducing sample size and study power.

 Several technological solutions have been proposed in this area.
 Solutions like DataShield [@doi:https://doi.org/10.1093/ije/dyu188] and ViPAR